 What to expect from birth classes

-Birth classes give detailed information about labour, birth, pain relief choices and ways to support your partner during the birth.
+Birth classes give detailed information about labour, birth, pain relief choices and ways to support your partner during birth.

 Many classes include information about parenting in the first few months, settling your baby and breastfeeding.